How much does expat health insurance in China cost?

 Outpatient is where insurance companies reimburse the most.
 A person can be insured for 5 years and never be admitted to a hospital (inpatient care) and thus not have a single inpatient bill under the plan, but can easily have 3-4 outpatient doctor visits each year.
 This is related to lower back pain, skin rash, or a simple cold during the winter season.

 Not all companies offer a dental package, and it cannot be purchased separately.
 As a foreigner in China you have the option to add dental coverage to your plan.
 A dental plan that covers RMB 6,000 in benefits will increase your premium by approximately RMB 3,000 to 3,500.
 This is enough for an annual teeth cleaning and maybe one or two other visits if you live in a Tier 1 city in China.
 For kids, the premium surcharge on dental benefits is often lower.
 Several insurance companies also do not provide preventative dental benefits for minors.
-Please get in touch with us here for more information about which companies offer which dental benefits.
+Please get in touch to learn more about health insurance in China for foreigners and which companies offer dental benefits.

 For those looking to cover braces, implants and orthodontic treatment, there are only a few companies that offer high enough limits to cover these kinds of treatment.
 Allianz, Now Health and Bupa each provide more than RMB 15,000 dental benefits per year.
 Adding a dental package to their plan will increase the premium by approximately RMB 6,000-7,000